 The most used assets in LearningExpress Library were the online practice tests.
-In 2012 alone there were 13467 practice tests taken.
-About half of these were to prepare for the GED exam.
-There were 2503 university practice tests (SAT, ACT, AP, MCAT, GRE, etc.) taken.
-And 1851 career and licensing tests taken (real estate, commecical driving, PRAXIS, military, etc.) In 2012 there were 2564 courses related to work skills, including computer use, taken.
-Idaho's Adult Basic Education directed students to their public library for these courses and tests.
-Thee Idaho Department of Labor also directed job-seekers.
+There were 33,418 practice tests taken over 33 months.
+Almost half of these were to prepare for the GED exam.
+There were over 5000 university practice tests (SAT, ACT, AP, MCAT, GRE, etc.) taken, and 3474 career and licensing tests taken (real estate, commecical driving, PRAXIS, military, etc.) Overall, there were 3400 courses taken related to work skills, including computer use.
+Idaho's Adult Basic Education directed students, and the Idaho Department of Labor directed job-seekers, to their public library for these courses and tests.

 Working with the Idaho Department of Labor, new and existing resources for job-seekers were promoted through all Idaho public libraries.
 Posters, rack cards, and a presence on the table-tents guiding public access computer users to Labor's online resources.
 Links to the Labor resources were prominent at the ICfL LiLI portal, promoted as part of the "online @ your library" campaign.
 A collaboration between Labor, IdahoPTV and the Commission resulted in a new online workshop for job-seekers, in both English and Spanish: "Maximize Your Job Search."
 This addresses resume-writing, interview skills, networking, the hidden job market, and using social media.
 This was promoted by Labor with public service announcements that aired on public television and in movie theaters, and in English and Spanish on commercial radio and television, urging people to go "online @ your library" to access the workshop.
+Fourty Idaho Youth Corp and twelve refugees working through the Idaho Office for Refugees gained experience with their part-time jobs as digital literacy trainers and coaches in the public libraries.
+68% of the people using the public access computers in the libraries got one-on-one help.